cloud66/help-old/_posts/tutorials/1974-09-26-migrate-from-heroku.md

 To run a custom web server, we require a <code>custom_web</code> entry.
 It is important to set this before analyzing your stack, to avoid building the stack with Passenger.

 You can also use the [Procfile](http://help.cloud66.com/deployment/proc-files.html) to define other background jobs.

+<h3 id="cycle">Dyno recyling</h3>
+Heroku restarts all dynos at 24 hours of uptime, which may conceal possible memory leaks in your application.
+When you migrate to Cloud 66, these will become noticeable because we don't restart your workers (other than during a deployment), so the leak can grow to be bigger.
+A temporary solution is to re-create the Heroku restart behavior, for example with this script:

+{% highlight bash %}
+for OUTPUT in $(pgrep -f sidekiq); do kill -TERM $OUTPUT; done
+{% endhighlight %}

+This will send a TERM signal to any Sidekiq workers, giving them 10 seconds (by default) to finish gracefully.
+Any workers that don't finish within this time period are forcefully terminated and their messages are sent back to Redis for future processing.
+You can customize this script to fit your needs, and add it to your stack as a [shell add-in](/stack-definition/shell.html).

+Note that this is a temporary solution, and we recommend that you use a server monitoring solution to identify the source of your leak.

 <h3 id="apc">Asset Pipeline Compilation</h3>